 - Snap a couple of pics as you’re preparing your favorite holiday meal or going shopping.

 - Most of all, remember to share these moments with your audience.

 - While pictures are important, mix things up by including links to blogs, videos, infographics and more.

 - For example, share the link to a Q&A video you recorded or post an infographic about Black Friday vs. Cyber Monday.

-Choosing the best time to post during the holidays can take a bit more effort, but doesn’t have to be difficult.
-While you should aim to be present on high traffic days, you’ll want to carefully choose post times.
-For example, schedule a Thanksgiving Day post, but choose the morning instead of early evening when most families will be eating dinner and away from social media.
+Choosing the best time to post during the holidays can take a bit more effort, but it doesn’t have to be difficult.
+While you should aim to be present on high traffic days, you’ll want to consider post times.
+For example, a New Year’s Eve post should probably be shared in the morning instead of the evening when most people will be busy and not necessarily checking Facebook.